Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_client.md

 - ID: Identifier of the object
 - DIRECT=CLIENT
 - SRVPUBKEY=Identifier of the key used to authenticate the server.
 If this is not set, there is no authentication control.
-- CLIPRIVKEY: Key Id of the client private key to use with key authentication or two-factor (dual) authentication.
+- CLIPRIVKEY: Key Id of the client private key to use with key authentication or two- factor (dual) authentication.

 ****Example****